 We are Defaqto Limited (Company No 2870220 registered in England with our registered office at Financial Research Centre, Pegasus Way, Haddenham, Aylesbury, Buckinghamshire, HP17 8LJ, United Kingdom) and we refer to ourselves as "Defaqto", “we” or “us” or “our” in this document.
 We own and operate this “Website” on our own behalf, including as a portal to the certain Contracted Services offered by us.

-Defaqto Limited is the data controller under the Data Protection Act 1998 in relation to the processing of your personal data in connection with the Website and the Contracted Services.
-If you have any queries relating to our use of your personal data or any other related data protection questions, please contact our Data Protection Officer via email@example.com
+Defaqto Limited is the data controller under the General Data Protection Regulation (‘GDPR’) and specific UK legislation incorporating the requirements of GDPR in relation to the processing of your personal data in connection with the Website and the Contracted Services.
+If you have any queries relating to our use of your personal data or any other related data protection questions, please contact our Compliance Officer via firstname.lastname@example.org

 Data that we collect